Mould growth found in a loft in Manchester

 6 June 2019

 Mould can be a major pain point for thousands of homeowners throughout the UK.
 It’s important to not only accurately identify the cause but to deal with it quickly and effectively.
-On the outskirts of Manchester lies a period terrace home, the owners were concerned about mould growth in their loft and the effects it could have on their growing family.
+On the outskirts of Manchester lies a period terrace home, the owners were concerned about damp and mould growth in their loft and the effects it could have on their growing family.

 What causes mould growth?